Start » Argentina » Backpacking in Argentina – All you need to know

 Mostly the capital is the starting point for backpacking in Argentina – beside the sights of the hustling and bustling BA you should look into Rosario, a relaxed town at the shores of the Parana river where I spent a whole month.

-Nevertheless you should take some time for Buenos Aires and check out the Street art, the nightlife and the restaurants:
+Nevertheless you should take some time for Buenos Aires and check out the Street art, the nightlife and the restaurants.

 Moreover GetYourGuide offers a wide range of cool tours including a free walking tour!